 Accommodating Students with Dyslexia in All Classroom Settings

 Information provided by the International Dyslexia Association.
-Used with permission (link to original article).
+Used with permission.

 Teaching students with dyslexia across settings is challenging.
 Both general education and special education teachers seek accommodations that foster the learning and management of a class of heterogeneous learners.
 It is important to identify accommodations that are reasonable to ask of teachers in all classroom settings.
 The following accommodations appear reasonable and provide a framework for helping students with learning problems achieve in general education and special education classrooms.
 They are organized according to accommodations involving materials, interactive instruction, and student performance.

 Students spend a large portion of the school day interacting with materials.
 Most instructional materials give teachers few activities or directions for teaching a large class of students who learn at different rates and in various ways.
 This section provides material accommodations that enhance the learning of diverse students.
 Frequently, paraprofessionals, volunteers, and students can help develop and implement various accommodations.
 Material accommodations include the following:

 - Use a tape recorder.
 Many problems with materials are related to reading disabilities.
 The tape recorder often is an excellent aid in overcoming this problem.
 Directions, stories, and specific lessons can be recorded on tape.
 The student can replay the tape to clarify understanding of directions or concepts.
 Also, to improve reading skills, the student can read the printed words silently as they are presented on tape.

 - Clarify or simplify written directions.
 Some directions are written in paragraph form and contain many units of information.
 These can be overwhelming to some students.
 The teacher can help by underlining or highlighting the significant parts of the directions.
 Rewriting the directions is often helpful.